 The NAB Planning Department is responsible for zoning, platting, and land use regulation, as well as updating the Borough’s Comprehensive Plan.
 The department works in coordination with NAB communities, the Planning Commission, Mayor, and Assembly to regulate responsible development in accordance with Borough residents.

-The Borough Planning Commission acts as the platting authority and may adopt and publish rules and regulations regarding planning administration.
-The BPC staff reviews requests for plans, subdivisions, and streets (except for the City of Kotzebue) according to Title 8 of the NAB Code.
+The Planning Department acts as the platting authority and may adopt and publish rules and regulations regarding new development.
+The planning staff reviews requests for plans, subdivisions, and development (except for the City of Kotzebue) according to Title 8 of the NAB Code.
 Protection of subsistence resources shall be given the highest priority.
 Title 9 Permit Applicants: Please submit permit applicants at least two months prior to scheduled PC meeting date.

 Subsistence Mapping Project

 The Planning Department completed a subsistence mapping project in 2015.
 The Northwest Arctic Borough Subsistence Mapping Project documented local traditional knowledge and scientific information depicting subsistence use (where people hunt, fish, and gather by season) and important ecological areas (where animals feed, breed, raise young, and migrate by season) surrounding the communities of Kivalina, Noatak, Selawik, Noorvik, Deering, Buckland, and Kotzebue.
 The purpose of the project was to produce updated and scientifically defensible maps showing subsistence use and important ecological areas surrounding the Borough’s coastal communities for use in land use planning and commenting on federal plans, including but not limited to, offshore oil exploration and oil spill response.